Honorary Ambassadors Who have Served

 Meet Lindsey

 Hi!
 My name is Lindsey.
-I am a twenty-one-year-old nursing student at New York University.
+I am a nurse at Children's Hospital of Philadelphia.
 I was four years old, about to turn five, when I was diagnosed with Langerhans Cell Histiocytosis in my skull.
 I was very fortunate because the tumor was removed with surgery, and I haven’t had any complications since the procedure.
 Doctors inserted a bone plate and four screws to cover the void in my skull.

 Meet Joe (Histio Angel)